starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

 - $$invoke$$ is a constant prefix string, encoded in ASCII.
-- The placeholder zero is used to align the hash computation for the different types of transactions.
-Here, it stands for the empty `entry point selector` field that exists in other transaction types.
 - $$chain\_id$$ is a constant value that specifies the network to which this transaction is sent.
 See [Chain-Id](./transactions.md#chain-id).
 - $$h$$ is the [Pedersen](../Hashing/hash-functions.md#pedersen-hash) hash